Keldysh pseudo-fermion functional renormalization group for quantum magnetism: Acknowledgements

 \section{Acknowledgements}

+We thank Francesco Ferrari for providing us his VMC data from Ref.~\cite{Ferrari-2019,BeccaSpinChain,VMCSquareLattice} as the main benchmark in this work.
 We thank Nils Niggemann and Johannes Reuther for fruitful discussions.
 We also want to thank Anxiang Ge and Nepomuk Ritz for benchmarking the Keldysh implementation against the SIAM code.
 Further we want to explicitly thank Benedikt Schneider for highlighting a problem in the susceptibility calculation.
 The work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through Project-ID 258499086 - SFB 1170, through the W\"urzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter -- \textit{ct.qmat} Project-ID 390858490 - EXC 2147 and the Research Unit QUAST by the DFG Project-ID 449872909 - FOR5249.
 The work of Y.I. was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation Grant No.~PHY-2210452 and a grant from the Simons Foundation (1161654, Troyer).
 This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
 Y.I. acknowledges support from the ICTP through the Associates Programme and from the Simons Foundation through Grant No.~284558FY19.